Thamaraiselvi18/Fast-api/README.md

-# Fast-api
+FastAPI User Management API

-Simple FastAPI CRUD app with GET and PUT endpoints to view and update user details.
+A beginner-friendly FastAPI project that demonstrates GET and PUT requests.
+Users can retrieve and update basic profile information using REST API endpoints.
+Pydantic is used for request validation, ensuring clean and structured data handling.
+This project is ideal for learning FastAPI fundamentals, API routing, and request body validation. 🚀